josh-works/josh-works.github.io/_posts/2016-05-13-how-to-never-accidentally-click-twitters-moments-again-and-to-block-anything-else-on-the-internet-you-dont-want-to-deal-with.md

 ---
 layout: post
-title: How to never accidentally click Twitter's "Moments" again (and to block anything else on the internet you don't want to deal with)
+title: How to never accidentally click Twitter's "Moments" again (and to block anything else on the internet you don't want to deal with) - with uBlock
 categories:
 - misc
 tags: